reactjs/react.dev/src/content/learn/managing-state.md

 ## Passing data deeply with context {/*passing-data-deeply-with-context*/}

 Usually, you will pass information from a parent Component to a child Component via props.
-But passing props can become inconvenient if you need to pass some prop through many components, or if many Components need the same information.
+But passing props can become inconvenient if you need to pass some prop through many Components, or if many Components need the same information.
 Context lets the parent Component make some information available to any Component in the tree below it—no matter how deep it is—without passing it explicitly through props.

 Here, the `Heading` Component determines its heading level by "asking" the closest `Section` for its level.
 Each `Section` tracks its own level by asking the parent `Section` and adding one to it.
 Every `Section` provides information to all Components below it without passing props--it does that through context.